nataraj2/GPU_CUDA/README.md

 }
 ```
 If the variables were of the standard types such as an array for example, and are `const`, then they cannot be modified inside the function.
 Hence, a struct `Array4`
 is defined for the variables, and the parantheses operator `()` is overloaded as in `Array4.H`.
 This allows values of these `Array4` variables to be updated inside the function.
+Notice how the variables are accessed as in a fortran style - `vel(i,j,k)`.